stevegoossens/postcodes.io/README.md

 This will output a local URL that you can open in a browser to view the documentation.

+The original REST API documentation is at [https://api.postcodes.io/docs](https://api.postcodes.io/docs), but as at the time of writing it is slightly incomplete (a few properties are unmentioned or misnamed) and is harder to read than the ReDoc layout.

 ## Install from NPM repo